niltz/mongodb-mac-startup/README.md

 # MongoDB Startup Scripts for OS X

-This is a very basic, single-instance startup script for running MongoDB on Mac OS X with multiple shards.
+This is a very basic startup script for running MongoDB on Mac OS X with multiple shards.

 It is intended to run the defaults and without any authentication, but remain easy to modify to suit your needs.
 Feel free to fork to add features.